Union Minister slams KCR's comments on surgical strikes | Politics

 Questioning Prime Minister Narendra Modi or the government is a democratic right, but insulting the nation's patriotic armed forces is not, Reddy said.

-Observing that the Indian armed forces are fighting valiantly against enemies across the border on multiple fronts, he said Colonel Santosh Babu, a Telugu ''bidda'' (son of Telugu soil), gave up his life last year to protect the country's citizens.
+Observing that the Indian armed forces are fighting valiantly against enemies across the border on multiple fronts, he said Colonel B Santosh Babu, a Telugu ''bidda'' (son of Telugu soil), gave up his life last year to protect the country's citizens.
+Babu was among the 20 Indian soldiers killed in the Galwan Valley clash with the Chinese Army in 2020.

 ''I request CM KCR to not insult those who attained sadgati in protecting our great country,'' he said.